algolia/algoliasearch-client-php/README.md

 }
 </code></pre>

-Update an existing object in Index
+Update an existing object in the Index
 -------------

 You have two options to update an existing object: